Photograph of Whale Shark

 Wave Rock An overhanging ridge of rock about 110 m (361 ft) long and 15 m (49 ft) high sculpted into the shape of a wave by wind and water, about 350 km (220 miles) inland from Perth.

-Best Sites for Wildlife in Western Australia
+Best Sites for Birds and other wildlife in Western Australia

-Best Times for Wildlife in Western Australia
+Best Times for Birds and other wildlife in Western Australia

 The start of the southern spring, mid-September to mid-October, is the best time to look for birds because many resident species breed at this time and are therefore at their most active and they are joined by migrants from the north, but many birds can be seen just as easily in April.
 The best time for wild flower displays is usually mid-September and turtles usually start to nest in the Ningaloo Reef area in November.

-Recommended Books etc. for Western Australia
+Recommended Bird Books etc. for Western Australia

 Birds of Australia by K Simpson and N Day.
 PUP, 2010 (Eighth Edition).

-The Field Guide to the Birds of Australia by G Pizzey et al. Harper Collins, 2008 (Eighth Edition).
+The Complete Guide to Finding the Birds of Australia by R Thomas et al. CSIRO, 2011 (Second Edition).

-The Complete Guide to Finding the Birds of Australia by R Thomas et al. Frogmouth Publications, due 2011 (Second Edition).
+The Complete Guide to Finding the Mammals of Australia by D Andrew.
+CSIRO, 2015.

 A Complete Guide to Reptiles of Australia by S Wilson and G Swan.
-New Holland Publishers, due 2011 (Third Edition).
+New Holland, 2013 (Fourth Edition).

 The Complete Field Guide to Butterflies of Australia by M Braby.
 CSIRO, 2004.